Tejas Patel

 Tejas M. Patel is a cardiologist from Ahmedabad, India and chairman and chief interventional cardiologist at Apex Heart Institute, Ahmedabad.
-Patel, a recipient of the Dr. B. C. Roy Award, the highest Indian medical award, was honoured by the Government of India in 2015 with Padma Shri, the fourth highest Indian civilian award.
+Patel, who has received the Dr. B. C. Roy Award, the highest Indian medical award, was honoured by the Government of India in 2015 with the Padma Shri, the fourth-highest Indian civilian award.
+In 2024, he was further recognized with the Padma Bhushan, the third-highest civilian award of the Republic of India, for his outstanding contributions to cardiology.

 Early life

 Tejas Patel was born in the Indian state of Gujarat and did his schooling with a national scholarship.
 He graduated in medicine (MBBS) from B. J. Medical College, Ahmedabad affiliated with Gujarat University with the first rank and gold medal, did his residency at the civil hospital of the college and secured his masters studies, (MD) from there.
 He also obtained a DM from the U. N. Mehta Institute of Cardiology and Research Centre where he was the chief resident cardiologist for two years during his period of study.

 Career

 He continued at the institute to start his career, in 1991, as an assistant professor of cardiology and was promoted in 1997 as an associate professor while he also worked as a visiting professor at the Gujarat Research and Medical Institute (GRMI), a post he held till 2000.
 He joined Krishna Heart Institute, Ahmedabad as the director and chief interventional cardiologist in 2000 and worked there till his move to Sterling Hospitals, Ahmedabad in 2004 for a two-year stint.
 In 2006, he moved to TCVS, which was rebranded as Apex Heart Institute in 2012 where is the incumbent chairman and the chief interventional cardiologist.
 During a brief interlude, he also served SBKS Medical Institute and Research Centre, Gujarat as a professor of cardiology.
 He is also a professor and head of the department of cardiology at institutions such as Smt.
 NHL Municipal Medical College, Ahmedabad, Sheth Vadilal Sarabhai General Hospital (VS Hospital) and Sheth K. M. School of Post Graduate Medicine and Research since 2008 and is a visiting faculty at Virginia Commonwealth University Medical Centre, Richmond USA.
 He is the first Asian to be appointed as visiting professor in Mayo Clinic, USA.

 Patel is a pioneer of transradial angioplasty in India.
 He has published several medical papers and abstracts besides two books, Patel’s Atlas of Transradial Intervention: The Basics and Patel’s Atlas of Transradial Intervention: The Basics and Beyond, both reference books on the subject.
 He has undertaken several clinical trials related to stenting, transradial interventions, low molecular weight heparin, glycoprotein IIb, IIIa inhibitors and mitral balloon valvuloplasties as the chief investigator or co-investigator and has participated in the design and development of guiding catheters for use in transradial route.